erica/useful-things/README.md

 Deliberate touches.
 See [my write up on InformIT](http://www.informit.com/articles/article.aspx?p=2211158) for details.

 ***View Dragging***
 From my Auto Layout book, adds constraint-based view dragging.
 This version is tweaked to remove constraints after moves because I needed to use it to demonstrate view dynamics.
-For use with the Drag In View.
-InformIT write-up forthcoming.
+For use with the [Drag In View](http://www.informit.com/articles/article.aspx?p=2217000).

 ##Books##
 * [Latest Cookbook](https://github.com/erica/iOS-7-Cookbook)